 A well-designed marketing automation platform will not require marketers to master any complex technical or coding skills.
 With an intuitive user interface, learning to use the platform should be about as easy as learning to use a smartphone.

-Optimizing the value of marketing technology requires the ability to apply design thinking to visualize what a seamless customer journey looks like and to build a communication strategy around it.
-It also requires an appetite for constant testing of as many campaigns, creatives, and customer journeys as you can to deliver optimal results.
+Optimizing the value of marketing technology requires the ability to apply design thinking to visualize what a seamless customer journey looks like, and to build a communication strategy around it.
+It also requires an impetus for constant testing of as many campaigns, creatives, and customer journeys as you can to deliver optimal results.

 Meeting new consumer needs and expectations is critical to business success.Learn more